-- deep brain stimulation using an implanted device
+- deep brain stimulation via an implanted device

-- oral medication, such as benzodiazepines or anticholinergics
+- oral medications, such as benzodiazepines or anticholinergics

-- surgery, if the symptoms do not respond to other therapies
+- surgery, if the symptoms do not respond to other treatments

 Only a mammogram can detect breast calcification.

-Microcalcifications, on the other hand, will appear as small specks on X-rays from mammograms.
-These are not usually a cause for concern either, but having deposits of varying shapes and sizes clumped together in an area of rapidly multiplying cells may be a sign of cancer.
+However, having deposits of varyious shapes and sizes clumped together in an area of rapidly multiplying cells may be a sign of cancer.